stellar-deprecated/kelp/examples/walkthroughs/trader/sell.md

 ### Levels

-A Level defines a [layer](https://en.wikipedia.org/wiki/Layering_(finance)) that sits in the orderbook.
+A level defines a [layer](https://en.wikipedia.org/wiki/Layering_(finance)) that sits in the orderbook.
 Each level has an `AMOUNT` and a `SPREAD` as part of its configuration.
 The bot creates mirrored orders on both the buy side and the sell side for each level configured.

 ![level screenshot](https://imgur.com/BxpOMGI.png "Levels Screenshot")

+`AMOUNT_OF_A_BASE` allows you to scale the order size levels explained below.
+Trade amounts are specified in **units of the [base asset](https://en.wikipedia.org/wiki/Currency_pair#Base_currency)** (i.e. `ASSET_CODE_A`).

-- **AMOUNT**: specifies the order size in multiples of the Base Unit described above.
+- **AMOUNT**: specifies the order size in multiples of the base unit described above.
 This `AMOUNT` is multiplied by the `AMOUNT_OF_A_BASE` field to give the final amount.
 The amount for the quote asset is derived using this value and the computed price at the indicated `SPREAD` level.
 - **SPREAD**: represents the distance from center price as a percentage specified as a decimal number (0 < spread < 1.00).
-The bid/ask spread will be 2x what is specified at each level in the config.
+The [bid/ask spread](https://en.wikipedia.org/wiki/Bid%E2%80%93ask_spread) will be 2x what is specified at each level in the config.

 ## Run Kelp